kkruecke/cplus-documentation/notes/regex.rst

     test_regex_match(string{"05/31/2000"}, R"(\d\d/\d\d/\d\d\d\d)"); // four digit month/day/year date

-whose output is:
+is:

 ::

     Does subject of: '5/31/2000'.
 Match the regex of '\d\d/\d\d/\d\d\d\d'
-    Answer: does not match
+    Answer: no
     Does subject of: '05/31/2000'.
 Match the regex of '\d\d/\d\d/\d\d\d\d'
-    Answer: matches
+    Answer: yes

 regex_search and smatch
 -----------------------

-While ``regex_match`` returns true only if the regular expression matches the entire input sequence, ``regex_search`` will succeed even if only a sub-sequence matches the regular expression. ``regex_search`` returns both the matched regex as well as all submatches, captures, within the regex.
-In the code
+While ``regex_match`` returns true only if the regular expression matches the entire input sequence, ``regex_search`` will succeed if only a sub-sequence matches the regular expression. ``regex_search`` returns both the matched regex and any submatches, any captures, within the regex.
+Given the code

 .. code-block:: cpp